 Now, if you use those techniques (or the SEO consultant you hired does), your site is at risk for being moved further down in search results.
 Instead, you need to find a replacement set of techniques that Google’s okay with.
 What’s a business owner to do?
 Stop worrying about your SEO.
 Instead, focus on your content marketing.

 Where content marketing comes in

-It might make the SEO consultants unhappy, but I’ll go ahead and say it: if you’re doing your content marketing strategically and consider SEO from the get-go, then that’s the only SEO strategy most businesses need.
+It might make the SEO consultants unhappy, but I’ll go ahead and say it: if you’re doing your content marketing strategy and consider SEO from the get-go, then that’s the only SEO strategy most businesses need.